zjunlp/Mol-Instructions/cpu/alpaca-lora.md

-## How to run Alpaca.cpp on your own macbook?
+## How to run Alpaca.cpp on your own MacBook?